llmir/FedLPPA/README.md

 - batch_size: 12.
 - image_size: Default value is 256.
 - exp: save_path of models and 'log' file.
 - server_address: Server communication port.
-If you train the server model and client models in one server, please set it to the similar format '127.0.0.1:8091'
+If you train the server model and client models in one server, please set it to the similar format '127.0.0.1:8091' ( note that different experiments cannot use the same port).
 - strategy: Choose a federated learning strategy, i.e., FedAvg, FedBN, FedRep and FedLPPA (FedUniv2.1).
 - prompt: employ learnable prompts or one-hot.
-Two formats 'universal' or 'onehot'
+Two formats 'universal' or 'onehot'.
-- attention: attention module selection
+- attention: attention module selection.
 - dual_init: Select a aggregated strategy.
-- min_num_clients: The total number of clients
+- min_num_clients: The total number of clients.
-- label_prompt: 0 or 1 , use or not use the sparse label prompts
+- label_prompt: 0 or 1 , use or not use the sparse label prompts.
-- role: 'Server' or 'Client'
+- role: 'Server' or 'Client'.
-- cid: client_id
+- cid: client_id.
 - sup_type: Choose the format of sparse annotation.

 The one-click automatic script and comparative methods will be included in subsequent updates.